Is cheap food storage really worth it?

 Quality Cheap Food Storage Idea #4: Grocery Stockpiling

-I used to be a big time “couponer.”
-I even wrote a computer program that tracked 6 local grocery store’s prices each week so that I’d know when something was on sale for it’s lowest price.
-When that happened, I’d stock up – and get quality cheap food storage.
+I used to be a big-time “couponer.”
+I even wrote a computer program that tracked six local grocery stores’ prices each week so that I’d know when something was on sale for its lowest price.
+When that happened, I’d stock up and get quality cheap food storage.

 For example, instead of paying $1.20 per can of pineapple by only buying it when I needed to use it that week, I’d pay $0.80 per can by buying 20 at once when they were on sale.
-Then when I needed pineapple, I’d just shop my own shelves instead of the grocery store’s.
+Then when I needed pineapple, I’d just shop on my own shelves instead of at the grocery stores.

-When I stopped tracking prices myself each week (because it took 20+ hours!), I switched to using a service called Deals to Meals that is similar.
+When I stopped tracking prices myself each week (because it took 20+ hours!), I switched to using a service called Deals to Meals which is similar.
 I still use this service today to stock up on what they call the “Best star deals.”
-It takes just minutes to find out what is on sale for it’s lowest price and add those things to my grocery list.
+It takes just minutes to find out what is on sale for its lowest price and add those things to my grocery list.

 Quality Cheap Food Storage Idea #5: The Thrive Q

 As I mentioned above, Thrive Life has the highest quality freeze-dried foods.
 If you want to include freeze-dried food in your storage, Thrive is the place to get it.